inclavare-containers/inclavare-containers/verdictd/app/src/PolicyEngine/opa/readme.md

 ## Start

 To ensure it can run, please install the OPA executable file.
+The steps are below.

 ### On Linux (64-bit)